-Leaders express admiration, sadness for Billy Graham
+Leaders respond with admiration, sadness for Billy Graham

 NORTH CAROLINA GOV. ROY COOPER

 "Billy Graham was a strong, humble, positive and passionate North Carolina man of faith who made a difference in the lives of so many.
-Rest with God, Reverend Graham," Gov. Cooper said in a statement.
+Rest with God, Reverend Graham."

 SEN. LINDSEY GRAHAM